chadrem/tribe/README.md

 Tribe is designed specifically to support a large number of actors running on a small number of threads.
 Thus, you will run into performance and/or deadlock problems if too many actors are waiting at the same time.

-If you choose to use blocing futures then it is highly recommended that you only use them with dedicated actors.
+If you choose to use blocking futures then it is highly recommended that you only use them with dedicated actors.
 Each dedicated actor runs in a separate thread (instead of a shared thread pool).
 The downside to using dedicated actors is that they consume more resources and you can't have as many of them.